Skip to content

 Building a Dynamic Array from Scratch — Implementing a Container from Zero

-One of the most painful things about writing C programs is that array sizes must be determined at compile time.
-If you want to store 10 items, you declare int arr[10]; later, when requirements change to 100, you have to go back, modify the code, and recompile.
-What's worse, in many cases you have no idea how many items will arrive at runtime — how many records a user enters, how many packets the network receives, how many samples a sensor collects — these can only be determined at runtime.
+One of the most painful aspects of writing C programs is that array sizes must be determined at compile time.
+You need to store ten items, so you declare int arr[10].
+Later, requirements change to store one hundred, so you have to go back, modify the code, and recompile.
+Even worse, in many cases, you simply don't know how many items will arrive at runtime—how many user records, network packets, or sensor samples will be processed—these are only known at runtime.

-malloc does solve the uncertain size problem, but it only handles allocation, not growth — once it's full and you want to keep adding, you have to manually realloc, manage capacity yourself, and handle errors on your own. malloc and realloc calls scattered throughout your codebase quickly turn into a maintenance nightmare.
-In Python you can casually write lst.append(x), and in C++ you have std::vector::push_back — they both grow automatically.
-But the C standard library has no such thing, so we must build it ourselves.
+malloc does solve the problem of uncertain size, but it only handles allocation, not growth.
+If it fills up and you want to add more, you must manually realloc, manage capacity yourself, and handle errors on your own. malloc, realloc, free, and size variables scattered throughout the codebase quickly become a maintenance nightmare.
+In Python, you can simply write list.append(x), and in C++, you have std::vector—both handle resizing automatically.
+However, the C standard library lacks such a utility, so we must build it ourselves.

-Today we'll build a complete dynamic array library from scratch.
-Along the way, we'll clarify data structure design, memory growth and shrinkage strategies, and error handling patterns.
-Finally, we'll compare our work against C++'s std::vector to see how the standard library handles these same problems.
+Today, we will start from zero and hand-roll a complete dynamic array library.
+Through this process, we will clarify data structure design, memory expansion and contraction strategies, error handling patterns, and finally compare our implementation with C++'s std::vector to see how the standard library handles these tasks.

 Learning Objectives

-• [ ] Understand the necessity of the size/capacity/data three-field design in dynamic arrays
+• [ ] Understand the necessity of the three-field design: size, capacity, and data.

-• [ ] Master the 2x growth strategy and its amortized O(1) complexity analysis
+• [ ] Master the 2x expansion strategy and its amortized O(1) complexity analysis.

-• [ ] Understand shrinkage timing choices to avoid frequent realloc calls
+• [ ] Understand when to shrink capacity to avoid frequent realloc calls.

-• [ ] Master the enum return code error handling pattern
+• [ ] Master the error handling pattern using enum return codes.

-• [ ] Understand the internal mechanisms of std::vector and their correspondence to our hand-rolled C version
+• [ ] Understand the internal mechanisms of std::vector and its correspondence to the C implementation.

 All code examples in this article are compiled and run in a standard C environment.
-When compiling, we recommend always including -Wall -Wextra — dynamic array implementation involves extensive pointer arithmetic and memcpy/memmove calls, and compiler warnings can help you catch many potential issues.
+It is recommended to always compile with -Wall -Wextra—implementing a dynamic array involves extensive pointer arithmetic and memcpy/memmove calls, so compiler warnings can help you catch many potential issues.

 text